Tired of dealing with AT&T, Sprint, T-Mobile and Verizon Wireless? We tell you about some good alternatives.

 In business since: 1995

 Popular with the AARP crowd, Consumer Cellular takes a decidedly senior-friendly approach to phones and service plans.
 Phone choices are limited (but include desirable models like the iPhone 6S and Motorola Moto G), and plan options are available to suit nearly any budget.
-The company also offers free SIM cards (in all sizes) for use with any AT&T-compatible unlocked phone.
+The company also offers free SIM cards (in all sizes) for use with any AT&T- or T-Mobile-compatible unlocked phone.

 Consumer Cellular's voice plans start at $10 monthly (which includes only pay-as-you-go voice minutes), while data options start at just $2.50 (for 300 texts and 30MB of data).
 In the interest of keeping things simple for seniors, there's no mention of techie specs like data speeds -- though a rep confirmed that 4G-capable phones will get 4G service.